On-Premises Only Topics

 - how many documents/items are allowed to be indexed

 When used in a standard Enterprise Search context, CES requires that you manually manage its license.
-However, Coveo for Sitecore is designed in such a way that you normally will not need to take care of the CES license.
+However, Coveo for Sitecore is designed in such a way that you normally won’t need to take care of the CES license.

 Features of the CES License